 A passionate advocate for justice

-Rep. Lucy McBath is a powerful advocate for justice who ran for reelection to Congress to fight for Georgia’s working families.
-The daughter of a nurse and the former president of the Illinois branch of the NAACP, Rep. McBath grew up attending rallies and marches for civil rights.
-After 30 years working as a Delta flight attendant, Rep. McBath has focused her second career on advocating for reforms that will make America safer for all families.
-In 2012, Rep. McBath’s son Jordan Davis was shot and killed at a gas station in Florida while playing music in his car.
-Losing her son to gun violence intensified Rep. McBath’s lifelong commitment to community activism and justice.
-She served as a national spokesperson for Everytown for Gun Safety and Moms Demand Action, advocating for gun violence prevention in Washington and state capitols all over America.
-She has testified before the Senate, spoken at the White House Summit on Educational Excellence for African Americans, and traveled the nation as a surrogate for Hillary Clinton’s presidential campaign.
-She is deeply involved in her church and served as a national Faith and Community Outreach Organizer for Everytown/Moms Demand Action.
-Rep. McBath is a passionate leader and advocate.
+Rep. Lucy McBath is a powerful advocate for justice running for her fourth term in Congress to fight for Georgia’s working families.
+The daughter of a nurse and the former president of the Illinois branch of the NAACP, McBath grew up attending rallies and marches for civil rights.
+After 30 years working as a Delta flight attendant, McBath has focused her second career on advocating for reforms that will make America safer for all families.
+In 2012, McBath’s son Jordan Davis was shot and killed at a gas station in Florida while playing music in his car.
+Losing her son to gun violence intensified McBath’s lifelong commitment to community activism and justice.
+After serving as a national spokesperson and faith and community outreach organizer for Everytown for Gun Safety and Moms Demand Action, she ran for Congress in 2018 and was reelected twice with the full support of EMILYs List.
 In Washington, she works tirelessly to ensure our communities are safe places where all working families can thrive.

 A tireless champion for Georgia working families

-Rep. McBath is dedicated to expanding economic opportunity for all Georgians and to creating good-paying jobs.
-As a mom who worked hard as a flight attendant for 30 years, Rep. McBath knows firsthand how tough it can be for working parents to make ends meet, and she is working tirelessly to lead her community and our country forward through challenging times.
-She helped pass landmark legislation to deliver life-saving vaccines, invest in schools so children and teachers can safely return to in-person learning, and provide relief and stimulus checks to those who need them most.
-Rep. McBath has received national recognition for her advocacy to prevent gun violence and protect children, and, as a two-time breast cancer survivor, quality health care is deeply personal to her.
-She introduced and helped pass the Pandemic Health Care Improvement Act, legislation that expands Affordable Care Act Exchange premium tax benefits to individuals on unemployment insurance.
-Rep. McBath is a voting rights champion fighting to defend our democracy.
+McBath is dedicated to expanding economic opportunity for all Georgians and to creating good-paying jobs.
+As a mom who worked hard as a flight attendant for 30 years, McBath knows firsthand how tough it can be for working parents to make ends meet, and she is working tirelessly to lead her community and our country forward through challenging times.
+McBath has received national recognition for her advocacy to prevent gun violence and protect children, and, as a two-time breast cancer survivor, quality health care is deeply personal to her.
+McBath is also a voting rights champion fighting to defend our democracy.
 She helped pass the For The People Act to restore election integrity — legislation that includes her bill preventing election officials from having a direct stake in the outcome of the election they are overseeing.
-Now more than ever, we need her experience and perspective in Congress.
+Now more than ever, as extremist Republicans try to undermine voting rights to promote their anti-abortion agenda, we need her experience and perspective in Congress.